surveyproject/surveyproject/SurveyWAP/_DatabaseSql/UpgradeFiles/ReadMe_Upgrade_24to25_DatabaseChanges.txt

 ﻿_______________________________________________________________________

-Databasechanges & Update for SP v.
+Database changes & updates for SP v.
 2.4 to SP v.
 2.5

 _______________________________________________________________________